front-commerce/developers.front-commerce.com/website/blog/2018-03-20-our-reacticon.md

 Developer experience is a core feature of Front-Commerce, so we ran user tests for this website (documentation is critical) and our living styleguide to help us prioritize our backlog.
-Thanks everyone for your time and honest feedbacks!
+Thanks everyone for your time and honest feedback!

 **Front-Commerce 1.0 is on its way and — trust us — you’ll like it.**